GlobalFishingWatch/globalfishingwatch.github.io/architecture.md

-Given the vessel and gear type from the step above, and the shape of the track, we estimate where fishing is happening using a regression model trained on a hand labeled dataset of tracks.
+Given the vessel and gear type from the step above, and the shape of the track, we estimate where fishing is happening using a regression model trained on a hand-labeled dataset of tracks.

 ## Visualization

 We visualize the tracks with their fishing detections by generating a tileset - a pyramid of temporal and spatial tiles, each containing individual events, or cluster points representing multiple events (when you zoom out).
-This tileset is then rendered by a WebGL based web client as both a heatmap and as individual tracks.
+This tileset is then rendered by a WebGL-based web client as both a heatmap and as individual tracks.

 <object type="image/svg+xml" data="{{ site.url }}{{site.baseurl}}/images/Architecture-overview.svg">Architecture overview image</object>